History, wildlife, and underwater exploration – Nabq has it all!

 Local People, Tribes

 Nabq is also inhabited by the Mazayna, a large tribe with Saudi Arabian origins.
 As with all Bedouins in Sinai, the Mazayna are known for their hospitality and will likely offer you some of their signature Marmaria tea, made with sage.
 The Mazayna people are also particularly fond of the Habaq herb, which they use to make another peppermint-like tea – a Bedouin favorite.
 Clothing and craftsmaking is a pillar of Bedouin cultural heritage.
-Women among both the Tarabin and the
+Women among both the Tarabin and the Mazayna tribes produce traditional craft items with striking decorative embroidery and beadwork in distinctly stylized motifs reflecting the local area’s flora and fauna.
+This is a wonderful opportunity to find gifts for friends or source authentic personal souvenirs, all while benefiting the local community.

 Places To Lodge